chiefmikey/eslint-plugin-disable-autofix/README.md

 # eslint-plugin-disable-autofix

-Disable autofix for ESLint rules and prevent them from being formatted without having to turning them off
+Disable autofix for ESLint rules and prevent them from being formatted without having to turn them off

 ## Usage